 Historically, North American demand for crossties had been in the range of 22-25 million crossties annually.
 However, the crosstie replacement market has been significantly lower in recent years.
 According to the Railway Tie Association ("RTA"), the estimated total crosstie installations in 2019 were approximately 20 million, of which 15 million were for Class I railroads.
-For 2020, RTA forecasted a slight increase in demand to 20.5 million crossties, with 15 million for Class I railroads.
-The key drivers for the projected relatively flat crosstie demand levels include reduced heavy-haul loads because of the continuing secular shift from coal to natural gas, lower agricultural shipments due to lower crop yields, manufacturing constraints related to a less optimistic economic outlook, and uncertainties from ongoing trade tensions.
-The RTA has not yet provided a forecast that incorporates the potential effects of COVID-19.
+For 2020, RTA has not provided a forecast given the uncertainties related to COVID-19, but has reported, in general, the railroad industry is managing to offset lower volumes with increased productivity.
+In fact, certain railroads are taking advantage of reduced track time to increase maintenance on their infrastructure.

-For distribution poles, nearly half of the installed base is 40-plus years old and the demand has historically been in the range of two to three million poles annually.
+For distribution poles, nearly half of the installed base is over 40 years old and demand has historically been in the range of two to three million poles annually.
 On an overall basis, we believe that the rate at which utilities purchase utility poles will grow as they continue replacement programs within their service territories.
-As a whole, utilities need to maintain their infrastructure to avoid interruptions in service as large sections of the population are currently impacted by stay-at-home orders related to the COVID-19 pandemic.
-Given that backdrop, we anticipate that 2020 will be a relatively stable to slightly higher from a demand standpoint.
+As a whole, utilities need to maintain their infrastructure to avoid interruptions in service as large sections of the population continue to work remotely due to the COVID-19 pandemic.
+As such, we anticipate that 2020 demand will be relatively stable to slightly higher, although certain utilities are having issues securing line hardware and transformers which could push some second-half 2020 projects into 2021.
 Longer term, we are evaluating opportunities to potentially expand our market presence in the U.S. as well as certain overseas markets.
+Regarding the supply chain, we expect that the availability of raw materials will remain consistent even with lumber in high demand.